Navigating testosterone replacement therapy costs: A simple guide

 What to do about it

-When it comes to navigating testosterone a simple guide, a practical plan matters more than a long list of lab values.
+When it comes to choosing an affordable TRT plan, a practical plan matters more than a long list of lab values.
 Here is a clear 3-step roadmap.

 - Get tested the right way

 Ask your clinician for morning blood tests between 7 and 10 a.m., when testosterone is highest.
 You need at least two total testosterone tests on different days.
-If the results are below 350 ng/dL and you have symptoms, that supports hypogonadism.
-If your numbers are borderline, ask about checking free testosterone, SHBG, LH, FSH, and prolactin to clarify the cause.[1],[3] - Address lifestyle and consider TRT options
+The 2018 AUA guideline recommends confirming low testosterone with two early-morning measurements and interpreting results alongside symptoms before starting therapy.[1]
+If results are consistently below the lab’s lower limit of normal (many guidelines use cutoffs around 264 to 300 ng/dL, depending on the guideline and assay) and you have symptoms, that supports hypogonadism.[1],[5] If your numbers are borderline, ask about checking free testosterone (reliable method or calculated free testosterone), SHBG, LH, FSH, and prolactin to clarify the cause.[3],[5] - Address lifestyle and consider TRT options

 Start with changes that can lift testosterone and improve health even if you later start TRT:- Lose excess weight through a modest calorie deficit and resistance training